.. py:currentmodule:: NonlinearTMM

 =====================

-extended to the beams, in this case Gaussian beam.
+extended to beams, in this case a Gaussian beam.
 The steps of the calculations

 remain the same, except :class:`_Wave` parameters must be set (:class:`TMM` has

-attribute :any:`TMM.wave`).
-Gaussian beam power is set to 10 mW and waist size
+attribute :attr:`TMM.wave`).
+The Gaussian beam power is set to 10 mW and the waist size

 to 10 μm.